smi7hy96/programmatic_games/README.md

 - new limit
 - 2 boundaries

+## Prime Numbers

+- Generate list of primes up to a limit
-generate up ro specific number (limit) largest prime out of number given
+- Find largest prime number from number entered